olaven/exam-pg6101/README.md

 ### General notes
 The end-to-end tests fails sometimes, due to limited system resources on my machine/docker and the fact that there are a lot of services.
-I have addressed this issue by increasing the time they take to run.
+I have addressed this issue by increasing the time they have to run.
 I have also given Docker more memory.
-If the integration tests fails due to a timeout, I would greatly appreachiate if this could be kept in mind.
+If the integration tests fails due to a timeout, I would greatly appreciate if this could be kept in mind.
+When docker-compose is given enough time to start properly, they do pass.

 ### Assumptions
 * The `movies/lb_id`-endpoint does not serve any purpose other than testing load balancing in e2e-test.